RoOT/Route of Odd Taxi: Drama

 In January 2024, it was announced that RoOT/Route of Odd Taxi would be adapted into a television drama, which premiered on TV Tokyo on April 3 of the same year.
 (Note: TV Tokyo listed the series premiere on April 2 at 24:30, which is effectively April 3 at 12:30 a.m.
 JST.)
 The show is also available on various streaming sites in Japan including Netflix, U-NEXT, TSUTAYA DISCAS, Hulu Japan, ABEMA, Amazon Prime, Disney+ and DMM TV.

 The show stars Yuumi Kawai as Rena and Ryota Bando as Satō.
 It is directed and written by Takafumi Tsuchiya.

-The series' opening theme is "Chikagoro" (近頃) by Bialystocks, while Sirup and Sumin performed the theme song "Roller Coaster".
+The series' opening theme is "Chikagoro" (近頃) by Bialystocks, while Sirup and Sumin performed the ending theme song "Roller Coaster".
 Crunchyroll has licensed the series for worldwide streaming outside of Japan in North America, Central America, South America, Europe, Africa, Oceania, the Middle East, and CIS countries.